NateyJay/YASMA/README.md

 Commands:

   Preliminary:
-    inputs                    A tool to log inputs, which will be...
+    inputs        Initialize a project and log inputs for later analyses

   Processing:
-    adapter                   Tool to check untrimmed-libraries for 3'... download                  Tool to check untrimmed-libraries for 3'... trim                      Wrapper for trimming using cutadapt.
+    download      Download libraries from the NCBI SRA using their SRR code adapter       Tool to check untrimmed-libraries for 3' adapter content. trim          Wrapper for trimming using cutadapt.
-    align                     Aligner based on shortstack3
+    align         Aligner based on shortstack3-style weighting
-    shortstack-align          Wrapper for alignment using ShortStack/bowtie.

-  Utilites:
-    merge                     Tool for merging multiple alignments with...

   Annotation:
-    tradeoff                  Annotator using large coverage window and...
+    tradeoff      Annotator using focused capturing the most reads in the...

   Calculation:
-    context                   Compares annotations to identify cluster...
-    count                     Gets counts for all readgroups, loci, strand,... hairpin                   Evaluates annotated loci for hairpin or miRNA... jbrowse                   Tool to build coverage and config files for... coverage                  Produces bigwig coverage files for use in...
+    context       Compares annotations to identify cluster genomic context. count         Gets counts for all readgroups, loci, strand, and sizes. hairpin       Evaluates annotated loci for hairpin or miRNA structures. jbrowse       Build coverage and config files for jbrowse2 coverage      Produces combined bigwig coverage files

-  Utilities:
-    subsample                 Utility to subsample libraries to a specific... cram-to-bam               Changes crams to bam alignments.
-    normalize-alignment-name  Fixes old alignment file names.
-    size-profile              Convenience function for calculating aligned...
-    readgroups                Convenience function to list readgroups in an...

   Ann. wrappers:
     shortstack3   Wrapper for annotation using ShortStack3.
     shortstack4   Wrapper for annotation using ShortStack4.

+  Utilities:
+    size-profile  Convenience function for calculating aligned size profile.

 ```

 ### Directory oriented analysis

 To help with ease of use, Yasma orients all of its analyses around a directory.
-Files produced and referenced by yasma are all stored in the `config.json` file, using relative paths.
+Files produced and referenced by yasma are all stored in the `inputs.json` file, using relative paths.
 Analyses that produce outputs will automatically update this file, meaning you need not manually transmit information from one module to the next (for example: finding an adapter sequence, then trimming the libraries with it).

 `inputs.json` is human-readable and can be pretty easily modified manually, though not normally advisable.

-All modules will automatically produce `config.json` if it is not found, and use lazy evaluation looking for included values.
-This makes it easy to jump in at a later step if you have done prior analyses separately.
+This means that you need to initialize a directory, by specifiying an `--output_directory`/`-o`.
+Once this is done, you can run yasma from this directory without a problem.
+Any Yasma module can initialize (making an `inputs.json`), so you can skip to tradeoff if you have an alignment ready.
+You can even specify the current directory with `.`, which will import this directory's name as the project name.

-Modules can be run simply with `yasma.py [module] -o output_directory_path [...]`.
-The only required option for all modules is `-o, --output_directory`, and yasma will automatically tell you if you are missing any other inputs.
+Modules can be run simply with `yasma.py [module] [...]`, and modules should tell you what inputs or requirements you are lacking.

 ### Preliminary step - *inputs*